skypjack/entt/README.md

     }
     ```

   Note that there exists a packed array of entities to which the component is assigned for each component.
   Iterators of a multi component view pick the shortest array up and use it to visit the smallest set of potential entities.<br/>
   The choice is performed when the view is constructed.
 It's good enough as long as views are discarded once they have been used.
   For all the other cases, the `reset` member function can be used whenever the data within the registry are known to be changed and forcing the choice again could speed up the execution.

   **Note**: one could argue that an iterator should return the set of references to components for each entity instead of the entity itself.
   Well, who wants to spend CPU cycles to get a reference to an useless tag component?
 This drove the design choice indeed.

 All the views can be used more than once.
 They return newly created and correctly initialized iterators whenever `begin` or `end` is invoked.
+The same is valid for `data` and `raw` too.
 Anyway views and iterators are tiny objects and the time spent to construct them can be safely ignored.<br/>
 I'd suggest not to store them anywhere and to invoke the `Registry::view` member function template at each iteration to get a properly initialized view through which to iterate.

 #### Side notes